venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/1_Basic_Python.md

 ---

-# Common Misconceptions Pt.
-2
+# Common Misconceptions 2/2

 * "Python is for **children**"
-  * A lot of data science and cybersecurity fields use </br> nothing *but* Python
+  * A lot of professional data science and cybersecurity fields use nothing *but* Python
 * "Programming **isn't creative**"
-  * If anything, you have to* be creative to program
+  * If anything, you have to be creative* to program
 * "You have to know **a lot of computer science**"
   * Really only the basics are needed
 <!-- _footer: "* - At least somewhat" -->